-He can clock a from a hundred yards and if you're good, he'll show you one of these.
+He can clock a from 100 yards and if you're good, he'll show you one of these.
 He spotted this from an Olympic pool's length away and he'd cut the engine before the lens cap was even off.

 If you're very good, he might even show you these.
 Great crested grebe with two chicks, their little, humbug heads just visible on mum's back.
 On the last visit, the bearded tits were heard but not seen and he nearly dropped his binocs at the sight of the rumoured osprey, no, two!

 He's not all about the wildlife, eavesdropping on a conversation with a passenger who used to live in nearby Wroxham...
 'You'll know what I mean then, it's a village at war!'